Covid-19: Ramaphosa cancels planned address to nation tonight - Talk of the Town

 “Let us assume that the meeting concludes at midnight, then it will be unfair for the president to address people who are sleeping.”

-Mthembu said among the issues on the agenda of the meeting in session were questions on how to deal with the economic effect of coronavirus.
+Mthembu said among the issues on the agenda of the meeting in session were questions on how to deal with the economic affect of coronavirus.

-“Among other issues is to look at the effect on our people by this coronavirus and how do we mitigate against that effect.
+“Among other issues is to look at the affect on our people by this coronavirus and how do we mitigate against that affect.
 So that is the issue before the national command council,” said Mthembu.

-“But also the effect of this virus on the poor, the vulnerable and workers and how should government respond.
+“But also the affect of this virus on the poor, the vulnerable and workers and how should government respond.

 “It is not an easy matter, the meeting is continuing and is likely to continue until very late and therefore there is no possibility that the president will address the nation tonight.
-We are making arrangements that the president addresses the nation tomorrow [Monday].”
+We are making arrangement that the president to address the nation tomorrow [Monday].”